zaynebmellouli/GrooveGalaxy/README.md

 sudo service postgresql restart
 ```
 Now, you can connect to postgreSQL.
 Please when setting up your postgres use the **username = postgres** and **password = postgres**.
-If you want to create another username and password, make sure to change it in the class DataBaseConnector
+If you want to create another username and password, make sure to change it in the class DataBaseConnector.

 Use the following command to connect to PostgreSQL:

 ```sh